Why is My Dog Panting a Lot?

 Create a calming environment

-Anxiety is another common initiator of panting in dogs when agitated, caused by different reasons such as loud noises, strangers, separation, or even changes in routine.
+Anxiety is another common initiator of a dog panting heavily when agitated, caused by different reasons such as loud noises, strangers, separation, or even changes in routine.

 Here’s how to help your dog relax: